-"Sorry, darlin.
+"Sorry, lass.
 We've got to get Casement's message to Padraig as soon as possible and I don't want to risk using the telephone.
 You can sleep in the sidecar all the way to Cork."
+(He’s going to drive a motorcycle with an injured arm?
+By god, these Irishers are crazy!)